interplaynetary/p2p-template/README.md

 - Direct Mutual Contribution: A ↔ B (A and B directly contribute to each other)
 - Transitive Mutual Contribution: A ↔ B ↔ C (A and B transitively contribute to each other via B)

-**Let us imagine, for a change, a directly/transitively mutualistic truly free association of free individuals, spontaneously coordinating their social-material production with the means of production in common, without any centralized control or planning.
+**Let us imagine, for a change, a directly/transitively mutualistic truly free association of free individuals, spontaneously coordinating their social-material contribution with the means of contribution in common, without any centralized control or planning.
 Without the need for private-property or the state.**

 With shared esteem & love,
 - Ruzgar Imski & Free Association